 University of Nebraska Lincoln, 1990

 Mammalian reproduction is regulated by a number of hormones produced at various locations: hypothalamus in the brain, gonadotropes within the anterior pituitary gland, the gonads and also by the placenta during pregnancy.
 Luteinizing hormone (LH) and chorionic gonadotropin (CG) are synthesized in pituitary gonadotropes and placenta, respectively, and are essential to mammalian reproduction.
 Research in my laboratory is directed towards understanding the cellular and molecular mechanisms involved in regulating the genes encoding these hormones.
-One area of emphasis is on how gonadotropin-releasing hormone secreted by hypothalamic neurons signals to the pituitary to induce the expression of the genes for LH and also how gonadal steroids feedback to regulate the hypothalamus and pituitary.
+An area of interest is how gonadotropin-releasing hormone secreted by hypothalamic neurons signals to the pituitary to induce the expression of the genes for LH and also how gonadal steroids feedback to regulate the hypothalamus and pituitary.

 A second area focuses on elucidating the events associated with the differentiation of placental trophoblast cells and their acquisition of expression of CG.
 We use a variety of experimental approaches and models to examine cell differentiation and gonadotropin gene expression such as the study of DNA-protein and protein-protein interactions, DNA microarrays, promoter analysis, transgenic mice and human embryonic stem cells.
 Our overall goal is to identify the physiologically relevant molecular and cellular events responsible for regulating cell differentiation and expression of the gonadotropin subunit genes.
 This will provide a better understanding of how the reproductive system is normally regulated and ultimately, will provide clues as to how diseases, drugs and the environment impact reproductive success.